Penang Food Guide – 40 Street Food To Try in 2023

 Jiu Hu Eng Chai (Cuttlefish Salad with Water Convolvulus) is an easy salad to prepare but requires immediate blanching of the Kankong.

-It is served with a sweet, tangy sauce and topped with pounded groundnuts!
+It is served with a sweet, tangy sauce and pounded groundnuts!

 Koay Teow Th’ng 粿条汤